chicio/chicio.github.io/src/posts/2023-06-30-swiftui-text-concatenation.md

 ---
-title: "SwiftUI and the Text contatenations super powers"
+title: "SwiftUI and the Text concatenations super powers"
 description: "Do you need a way to compose beautiful text with images and custom font like you are used with Attributed String.
-The Text component has eveything we need to create some sort of 'attributed text' directly in SwiftUI.
+The Text component has everything we need to create some sort of 'attributed text' directly in SwiftUI.
 Let's go!!!"
-date: 2023-06-30
+date: 2023-06-12
 image: ../images/posts/swiftui-five-stars.png
 tags: [swift, swiftui, ios, apple, mobile-application-development]
 comments: true